-Computer Science Model Curriculum for Grade 2
+Ohio's Model Curriculum for Computer Science

+Grade 2

+Ohio Department of Education

+ADOPTED SEPT.
+2022

 Strand Computing Systems

-Торіс Devices
+Topic Devices

+CS.D.2.a Select and operate commonly used devices to perform a variety of tasks.

+Expectations for Learning

+LEARNING PROGRESSION

-CS.D.2.a Select a commonly used de a variety of tasks. evices to perform Expectations for Learning LEARNING PROGRESSION In grade 1, students began operating devices independently.
+In grade 1, students began operating devices independently.
 In grade 2, students begin selecting devices with a purpose in mind.
 In grade 3, students will develop an understanding that the device they selected for a specific task has components that all play a role in the computer system.
 The data is entered into an external device and is then placed into the computer system where it can be shared locally and globally.
-IMPORTANT CONCEPTS Different devices can be used to perform specific tasks.
-KEY SKILL/PROCEDURES Choose between devices that can perform specific tasks Content Elaborations CLARIFICATIONS Students will use their knowledge of hardware and software from kindergarten and grade 1 to make a selection to complete a task.
-CONTENT FOCUS The focus is on the student making a selection (i.e., device, software, hardware) to complete a task.
-COMPUTER SCIENCE PRACTICES Practice 1, Fostering an Inclusive Computing Culture Address the needs of diverse end users during the design process to produce artifacts with broad accessibility and usability.
-Practice 2.
-Collaborating Around Computing Evaluate and select technological tools that can be used to collaborate on a project.

-Strand Computing Systems Торіс Devices Practice 6.
-Testing and Refining Computational Artifacts 2.
-Identify and fix errors using a systematic process.
-Practice 7.
-Communicating About Computing 2.
-Describe, justify, and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.

-Strand Computing Systems

-Торіс Hardware an d Software

-CS.HS.2.a Select and use hardware and software necessary Expectations for Learning

-for accomplishing LEARNING PROGRESSION

-In grade 1, students began comparing hardware and software and their functions with guidance.
-In grade 2, students begin selecting devices with a purpose in mind.
-In grade 3, students will select learning tools or devices in order to plan, implement, and reflect upon tasks.

 IMPORTANT CONCEPTS

-Hardware and software selection to perform a specific task Hardware and software interact to work together
+• Different devices can be used to perform specific tasks.

 KEY SKILL/PROCEDURES

-Identify hardware and software interactions Select hardware and/or software to perform a specific task
+• Choose between devices that can perform specific tasks.

 Content Elaborations

 CLARIFICATIONS

-Students will select hardware and software with a specific purpose in mind.
+Students will use their knowledge of hardware and software from kindergarten and grade 1 to make a selection to complete a task.

 CONTENT FOCUS

-The focus is on the selection of a tool to complete a specific task.
+The focus is on the student making a selection (i.e., device, software, hardware) to complete a task.

 COMPUTER SCIENCE PRACTICES

 Practice 1.
+Fostering an Inclusive Computing Culture

+2. Address the needs of diverse end-users during the design process to produce artifacts with broad accessibility and usability.

+Practice 2.
+Collaborating Around Computing

+4. Evaluate and select technological tools that can be used to collaborate on a project.

+Practice 6.
+Testing and Refining Computational Artifacts

+2. Identify and fix errors using a systematic process.

+Practice 7.
+Communicating About Computing

+Strand Computing Systems Topic Hardware and Software CS.HS.2.a Select and use hardware and software necessary for accomplishing a task.
+Expectations for Learning LEARNING PROGRESSION In grade 1, students began comparing hardware and software and their functions with guidance.
+In grade 2, students begin selecting devices with a purpose in mind.
+In grade 3, students will select learning tools or devices to plan, implement and reflect upon tasks.
+IMPORTANT CONCEPTS - Select hardware and software to perform a specific task. - Hardware and software interact to work together.
+KEY SKILL/PROCEDURES - Identify hardware and software interactions. - Select hardware and/or software to perform a specific task.
+Content Elaborations CLARIFICATIONS Students will select hardware and software with a specific purpose in mind.
+CONTENT FOCUS The focus is on the selection of a tool to complete a specific task.
+COMPUTER SCIENCE PRACTICES Practice 1.
 Fostering an Inclusive Computing Culture 2.
-Address the needs of diverse end users during the design process to produce artifacts with broad accessibility and usability.
+Address the needs of diverse end-users during the design process to produce artifacts with broad accessibility and usability.
 Practice 2.
 Collaborating Around Computing 4.
 Evaluate and select technological tools that can be used to collaborate on a project.
+Practice 6.
+Testing and Refining Computational Artifacts 2.
+Identify and fix errors using a systematic process.
+Practice 7.
+Communicating About Computing